borkdude/blog/posts/reagami.md

 event listeners.
 There's also [Snabbdom](https://github.com/snabbdom/snabbdom), a small but effective vDOM library that you could use.
 But where's the fun in that, if you can make your own naive patch function.
 Here we go!
-When we render a component for the first time, Reagami calls `patch` with the root node and the rendered hiccup as the only child, usually something like `div#app` or `div#container`.
+When we render a component for the first time, Reagami calls `patch` with the root node (usually something like `(js/document.querySelector "#app")`) and the rendered hiccup as the only child.
 Read along with the comments again.

 ``` clojure
 (defn- patch [parent new-children]